Executive MBA Program

 EMBA 911.
 New Business Ventures

-The objectives of this course are to provide an opportunity for a person to evaluate his or her own abilities and goals in regard to new business venturing opportunities and develop an analytical framework for evaluating new business opportunities.
+The objectives of this course are to provide an opportunity for a person to evaluate his or her own abilities and goals in regard to new business ventures and develop an analytical framework for evaluating new business opportunities.
 A person can engage in this activity by buying an existing enterprise, starting a new firm, or participating in such activities in a larger, parent company.
 In these cases, it is necessary to make an analysis of existing and potential markets, competition, and the marketing strategies which may be employed.
 An analysis of people and facilities requirements also is essential, and ultimately all of the plans for the enterprise must be converted into a detailed financial plan.
 Another objective of this course is to understand the challenge of developing viable revenue projections based on a coherent market logic.
 This market logic usually involves the need to combine several market opportunities into a "sensible but compelling" profit and loss projection. review some of the special operating problems of new enterprises including the problems of survival in the early years, maintaining growth in an orderly fashion, and maintaining momentum as the market in which the entity competes approaches maturity.
 Class time will be devoted about equally to a discussion of cases and concepts and presentations by guest lecturers who have had experience in business venture creation.
 Speakers will include entrepreneurs, risk capital investors, venture capitalists and selected Leavey School faculty.
 (4 units)

 EMBA 912.
 New Product Innovation